-This publication is Lexmark's fourteenth Corporate Social Responsibility (CSR) report.
-Annually, we strive to provide a full account of our CSR and sustainability strategy, and performance in our worldwide operations for our many stakeholders across the globe.
-This report (January-December 2020) includes updates to key programs and performance metrics as well as a transparent assessment of our progress against established targets.
-The scope, boundary and measurement methods applied in this report do not significantly differ from previous reports, the last of which was published June 2020.
+This publication is Lexmark's fifteenth Corporate Social Responsibility (CSR) report.
+Annually, we strive to provide a full account of our CSR and sustainability strategy and performance in our worldwide operations for our many stakeholders across the globe.
+This report (January-December 2021) includes updates to key programs and performance metrics and a transparent assessment of our progress against established targets.
+The scope, boundary and measurement methods applied in this report do not significantly differ from previous reports, the last of which was published in June 2021.
 Lexmark was acquired on November 29, 2016, and is now privately owned.